geoguide/lisk-dapps-docs/MessagingApp.md

   * **type** - The object type.
 Can be "table" or "index".
 In our case "table".
   * **tableFields** - An array of table fields.

-Below is the schema we will use to define the database for our Messaging dapp:
+Below is the schema we will use to define the database for our Messaging app:

 ```json
 {